H3AR7B3A7/EarlyAngularProjects/README.md

 - AfterViewChecked

 ### The OnInit Interface

-The *ngOnInit()* method is called upon the initialization of a component.
+The _ngOnInit()_ method is called upon the initialization of a component.
 At this point all input bindings and data-bound properties have been set.
-The *OnInit* hook can for example be used to initialize components with data from external sources.
+The _OnInit_ hook can for example be used to initialize components with data from external sources.

 ### The OnDestroy Interface

-The *ngOnDestroy()* method is called upon destruction of a component.
-Components get destroyed through using the *ngIf directive* or by *routing* to other components using a URI.
+The _ngOnDestroy()_ method is called upon destruction of a component.
+Components get destroyed through using the _ngIf directive_ or by _routing_ to other components using a URI.
 When this happens it can be useful to use the OnDestroy interface to clean up:

 - Resetting timers & intervals
 - Unsubscribing from observable streams

 ### The OnChanges Interface

-The *ngOnChanges()* method is called when the binding of a value changes.
+The _ngOnChanges()_ method is called when the binding of a value changes.
 It accepts an object of type SimpleChanges as a parameter.
 The resulting objects holds a previousValue and currentValue, but also a boolean which tells us wether it is the 'first' change.

 ## Directives

 Directives are HTML attributes that extend the behavior or the appearance of standard HTML elements.
 When we apply them to an HTML element or even an Angular component, we can add custom behavior to it or alter its appearance.
 There are three types:

 - Components
 - Structural directives
 - Attribute directives

-Built in *structural directives*:
+Built in _structural directives_:

 - ngIf
 - ngFor
 - ngSwitch

-See *[jestProject](jestProject)* for more examples.
+See _[jestProject](jestProject)_ for more examples.

+To create just an interface model:
+>ng generate interface hero --type=model

 ### ngIf

 Used for the conditional rendering of HTML elements in the DOM.

     <p *ngIf="team === 'Avengers'; else noHero">{{ name }} is an avenger!</p>